arunktele/cnos-restapi/roles/cnos_telemetry_sample/README.md

 The permitted values for the indexs are given below Index | Values | Description
 --- | --- | ---
+rqe-threshold | 1-100 | Threshold values in percentages
+cpu-threshold | 1-100 |  Threshold values in percentages
+um-threshold | 1-100 |  Threshold values in percentages
+uc-threshold | 1-100 |  Threshold values in percentages
-rqe-threshold, cpu-threshold, um-threshold, uc-threshold, mc-threshold | 1-100 | Threshold values in percentages queue | integer | the queue  number with respect to the realm service-pool | integer(0-1) | Service pool priority-group | integer (0-7 ) Priority group interface | string | Physical port interface of the device
+mc-threshold | 1-100 | Threshold values in percentages
+queue | integer | the queue  number with respect to the realm service-pool | integer(0-1) | Service pool priority-group | integer (0-7 ) | Priority group
+interface | string | Physical port interface of the device

 #### jsoninp parameters for the /nos/api/info/telemetry/bst/congestion-drop-counters restapi